-Gazette Article by: Pamela Riddle Marzec
+Gazette Article by Pamela Riddle Marzec, Summer 1999

 On September 20, 1939, the doors to Saints Faith, Hope and Charity School opened for the first time.
 Monsigneur Thomas J. Burke and nine Dominican Sisters from Sinsinawa, Wisconsin welcomed the 98 new students.

-During the 1940s the Sisters and students were very involved in the war effort.
+During the 1940s, the Sisters and students were very involved in the war effort.
 The Sisters rolled bandages in the evenings and students sold war bonds and stamps.
 In response to their efforts, and much to the surprise of students and staff, an army jeep drove onto the school property one day so that the children could see how the money they raised was spent.
 Fort Sheridan officials were very thankful for their new vehicle.

 The 1960s also brought a change to the Sisters’ habits.
 In line with many of the changes that occurred in the church after the Second Vatican Council, a soft veil and modified habit were adopted until a few years later when many of the Sisters chose to wear contemporary garb in the classroom.

-The 1980s were a time of new challenges in the Church and the school.
+The 1980s were a time of new challenges in the church and the school.
 Vocations to the priesthood and religious life were on the wane, causing more responsibility to rest on the shoulders of the laity.
 The Sisters comprised one-fourth of the school faculty until the late 1980s when the percentage dropped to one-tenth.
 In September 1980, Walter Marzec took the helm as Principal.

-In the 1990s, the school maintains a healthy enrollment of over 400 students and continues to provide a Christian environment integrating academics and values from the junior kindergarten level through eighth grade.
+In the 1990s, the school maintained a healthy enrollment of over 400 students and continued to provide a Christian environment integrating academics and values from the junior kindergarten level through eighth grade.

 The school still strives to educate the whole person and is committed to the spiritual, academic, moral, physical and social growth of each student.